 In Your Role You Will

-- Comply with all legislation, bylaws and standards (health, fire, safety, city, and accreditation).
+- Clean and maintain household to ensure compliance with all legislation, bylaws and standards (health, safety, fire, city and accreditation).

 Education and Certifications

 - Diploma in the area of Human Services, Psychology, Education or a related discipline.

 - Police Information Check including Vulnerable Sector Check.

 - Medication Administration

 - Valid Class 5 Driver’s License, Proof of Vehicle Insurance, Registration and 5 year Drivers Abstract.

 - Certifications: Mental Health First Aid, De-escalation Certificate, Harm Reduction Training, Cultural Awareness.

 - Three (3) years of related direct service work experience with diverse communities with varying and complex priorities and needs.